buildqa/tester1/README.md

 uploaded if the Travis build succeeds.
 The .travis.yml script calls manage_assets.py to add and delete assets (built files) from a release, as well as to create the release.
-As of this writing a "build" simply creates a tar artchive whose contents are not used for anythning - only the name of the archive is significant as it contains a timestamp in the form of YEAR-MO-DAY followed bu hours minutes seconds in the file name.
+As of this writing a "build" simply creates a tar artchive whose contents are not used for anythning - only the name of the archive is significant as it contains a timestamp in the form of YEAR-MO-DAY followed by hours minutes seconds in the file name.

-So each time a build occurs from a file chnage on github, even if the release for YEAR-MO-DAY exists, you should see in just a few minutes that the name of the tar archive asset in it changes to reflect the current timestamp, i.e., the hours minutes seconds entry will be younger each time the tar file asset is updated.
+So each time a build occurs from a file chnage on github, then even if the release for YEAR-MO-DAY exists, you should see in just a few minutes that the name of the tar archive asset in it change to reflect the current timestamp, i.e., the hours minutes seconds entry will be younger each time the tar file asset is built and uploaded to the (same) release.

 To delete a release, the assets must first be deleted and then the tag for the release is deleted.
 You can do this manually on github.
 Scripting the tag delete still needs work; querying releases for their assets, and adding/deleting